 Modern vehicles have loads of expensive technology, which, if damaged, is costly to replace or repair.

 Bankruptcy is the first thought that comes to mind for people trying to avoid paying excess damages, but bankruptcy does not come without problems.
 It will probably hurt or even eliminate your chances of getting credit in the future; even if credit can be obtained, it will cost you a lot more and come with conditions.

 Because the costs and lost opportunities that result from bankruptcy are significant, it's not an option most people want to or should choose.
-For that reason, let's instead look at your obligations and how to minimize your risk of having to pay for damages that could be covered by higher liability limits.
+For that reason, let's instead look at your obligations and how to minimize your risk of having to pay for damages that higher liability limits could cover.

-  Once your limit has been paid by the insurance company, it becomes your obligation to pay for any further damages.
+Once the insurance company has paid your limit, it becomes your obligation to pay for further damages.
 In the example above, if the injured party is justified in asking for $3 million, your insurance company would pay the $100,000 for which you are covered, and you would then be expected to pay the remaining $2.9 million.

 Alternatively, the injured party could take you to court, which could easily cost you hundreds of thousands in legal fees in addition to any judgment granted to the plaintiff.
 Even if you file bankruptcy at that point, if you have assets, you would have to pay what you have and possibly lose everything.
 Your wages also may be garnished to pay any judgment.